Prn-Ice/nix_flakes/README.md

 This repository contains a collection of Nix flakes for different development environments.

+> **Note:** While Nix offers powerful features for reproducible development environments, it may not be the most stable package management solution.
+The learning curve can be steep, and you might encounter occasional quirks.
+However, it provides a good starting point for managing development environments and dependencies in a declarative way.

 ## What is Nix?

 Nix is a powerful package manager and build system that enables reproducible, declarative, and reliable software development environments.
 Unlike traditional package managers, Nix: